 Similarly to seabirds, NZ's shark species are included under a 'NPOA - Sharks' that documents NZ's planned actions for conservation and management of those species.
 Several sharks and rays are also protected under NZ legislation and some of those may be encountered when setnetting in your region.
+Specifically, for coastal SN fishing, great whites are most likely to be encountered in FMA 5.

-Threat Management Plans - Hector's and Maui dolphins and NZ Sea Lion
+Threat Management Plans - Hector's dolphin and NZ Sea Lion

 NZ fur seals are occasionally caught in setnets.
-NZ Sealions have not been reported in setnets however are known to be vulnerable to setnets used overseas (e.g. Australia), therefore the risk of capture exists for both species as their numbers continue to increase around mainland NZ.
-Please see supplementary material for information on the Threat Management Plan for Maui and Hector's dolphins.
+NZ Sealions have not been reported in setnets however are known to be vulnerable to setnets used overseas (e.g. Australia), therefore the risk of capture exists for both species as their numbers continue to increase around mainland NZ, particularly in FMA 5.